datatrigger/datatrigger/content/post/llm_assistant.md

 ![codespaces](/res/llm_assistant/codespaces.png)

 The machine configuration can also be adjusted: for the frontend and spring backend, I use the minimal config, but for the LLM server running Gemma 3 in a container, I have 8 cores and 32 GB RAM.

+## How I used AI during development

+While this project is all about hosting my own LLM, I also relied on AI throughout the development process (Claude 4), especially in areas where I have less experience.

+#### Frontend

+As frontend development is not my forte, I leaned on the LLM to help me get the Angular part off the ground.
+I started by giving it the backend source code as context.
+The result was surprisingly good, and the very first iteration actually worked.
+From there, I was able to *vibe code* the design iteratively and I quickly ended up with a frontend that was about 90% complete.

+At that point, the LLM couldn’t push it much further.
+I’m glad I had to step in!
+For instance, the LLM could not really break the main giant file it produced into readable parts, so I spent some time doing cleanup and refactoring.
+It also struggled with integrating Markdown support.
+When my dear colleague and frontend developer Théo reviewed the app, he spotted that the auto-scrolling on sending a message did not properly use Angular signals.
+For some reason, the LLM could not implement this correctly ([replacing `ngAfterViewChecked()` with `effect()`](https://github.com/datatrigger/llm_app/blob/23e02e7533dac4d0c991d898a22f555c86e0cbee/frontend/src/app/app.component.ts)).

+All in all, I must say Claude 4 accelerated my frontend work dramatically.

+#### Backend

+On the backend side, I mostly used Claude for boilerplate code, review, and documentation.
+I did try to build the backend from the ground up out of curiosity, but clearly LLMs  cannot handle that level of complexity at the moment.
+At least as far as I can tell.
+With that said, Claude was helpful in organizing DTOs, clarifying GCP-related questions like authentication between services.

+I actually tried for real to offload a bigger part of the backend to Claude: testing.
+I could get a good part done (e.g. standard Mockito tests) but not all the way.
+Claude 4 was not able to set up WireMock properly in order to simulate the LLM server part of the application.

 ## Next steps